Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Additional Information on Positivity Violation

-\textit{Implication.} This discrepancy explains why plug-in g-computation is highly sensitive to positivity violations.
-Even if the regression is consistent in regions with support, small errors in sparse or unsupported strata—where extrapolation is unavoidable—are not controlled by the empirical risk but nevertheless contribute directly to bias in \(\hat m(a)\).
+\textit{Implication.} This mismatch explains why plug-in g-computation can be sensitive to positivity violations: extrapolation errors in sparse or unsupported strata may be weakly controlled by regression risk yet still strongly affect estimation of \(m(a)\).

-\bmsection{Simulation Parameters}
+\section{Simulation Parameters}